MAXPOL/asterisk16CentOS7/README.md

 # asterisk16CentOS7

-Turn it on 'macro' applocation for internal call.
+Turn it on 'macro' application for internal call.